internetarchive/fatcat/python/README.md

 the `PIPENV_VENV_IN_PROJECT` environment variable on your development machine (see pipenv docs for details).

+NOTE: ensure you are using at least pipenv version `2018.11.26`.
+Earlier versions had a bug which caused problems with our local path dependency.

 To just run the web interface (which will try to connect to a back-end API server on the same machine by default), use: